Kloudmill-Tech/portfolio/README.md

 ## *My Voice*

-My intention woll be to convey an balanced and friendly writing style for non-technical and technical readers alike.
+My intention will be to convey a balanced and friendly writing style for non-technical and technical readers alike.

 ----